cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/partitioning-strategies.rst

     this.wordCountsTable.increment(Bytes.toBytes(word), 1L);
   }

-Now, if we have three instances of this Flowlet, every instance will receive every third word.
+Now, if we have three instances of this flowlet, every instance will receive every third word.
 For example, for the sequence of words in the sentence, “I scream, you scream, we all scream for ice cream”: